walshbr/walshbr.github.io/pages/snack-sized-digital-pedagogy.md

 * Description - what is it? why is it useful?
 The bulk of the one-page document.
 * Supplemental materials

 [Here](https://docs.google.com/document/d/15x4FRUcrVLIKPhW_vcwLXlD2ZOV55g9qquNsWVUvieg/edit?usp=sharing) is a template you can edit if you wish.
 We ask you to upload this one-page PDF and supplement materials [Knowledge Commons](https://hcommons.org/) to preserve your contribution and get a DOI to use for your citation.
+Under type of work, you will select "Other -> Text Document"
+.
 Send that citation back to us so that can archive it alongside the other snacks.
 This will ensure that things will persist if this site changes!

 ## Upcoming Sessions

+More soon!
+Stay tuned.

+{% comment %}

 * **On Making**.
 Friday, April 4th from 1:00-2:00PM EST. Register [here](https://cal.lib.virginia.edu/event/14229798).